apostrophecms/sanitize-html/README.md

 By default the parseStyleAttributes option is true.

-When you disable the parsing of the style attribute, the `allowedStyles` option is automatically ignored, and all styles will be allowed.
+When you disable parsing of the style attribute (`parseStyleAttributes: false`) and you pass in options for the allowedStyles property, an error will be thrown.
+This combination is not permitted.

 Note that by default this library also strips style tags when you run this package in the browser.
 Because of a postcss dependency. https://github.com/apostrophecms/sanitize-html/issues/547

-So we recommend to use this package on the server in a node environment.
-And if you really need to run it on the client in the browser, to disable parseStyleAttributes.
+we recommend sanitizing content server-side in a Node.js environment, as you cannot trust a browser to sanitize things anyway.
+Consider what a malicious user could do via the network panel, the browser console, or just by writing scripts that submit content similar to what your JavaScript submits.
+But if you really need to run it on the client in the browser, you may find you need to disable parseStyleAttributes.
+This is subject to change as it is [an upstream issue with postcss](https://github.com/postcss/postcss/issues/1727), not sanitize-html itself.

 ### Restricting deep nesting